Project-Sloth/ps-hud/README.md

 ### Start installing now
 We will now provide you with a step-by-step guide for the installation process.
 Shouldn't take too long and it shouldn't be too confusing either!
+* Do not rename this hud or you will encounter issues.

 ### Step 1:
 Go ahead and start by dragging and dropping ps-hud into your designated resources folder.